Why Train Light and Heavy Armor?

 You may alternatively use a skill trainer to train light and heavy armor.
-I would advise you not to do this for light armor, but to consider it for heavy armor given you're willingness to abuse a trick to make training free.
+I would advise you not to do this for light armor but to consider it for heavy armor if you're willing to abuse a trick to make training free.
 Detailed information on how to do this will be included at the bottom of the article.

 Step One: Train Light and Heavy Armor With Crabs!